-- Retake the Wonderlic entrance exam if reapplying over one year from initial test date. - Retake the TEAS or nursing exam and meet minimum criteria or higher. - Submit a satisfactory health physical examination. - Submit a record of current immunizations. - Submit updated satisfactory Missouri Care Giver background screening. - Submit a satisfactory updated Validity criminal background check.
+- Retake the Wonderlic entrance exam if reapplying over one year from initial test date. - Retake the TEAS or nursing exam and meet minimum criteria or higher. - Submit a satisfactory health physical examination. - Submit a record of current immunizations. - Submit updated satisfactory Missouri Family Care Safety Registry background screening. - Submit a satisfactory updated Validity criminal background screening.
 The student is responsible for the fee. - Complete a satisfactory drug screen.